How to Mirror Android to Laptop: 5 Best Methods (2026)

 Vysor is a polished alternative to scrcpy with a visual interface instead of command-line setup.
 It’s faster to get running if you’ve never used Terminal before.

 The free version limits display quality to 480p and includes ads.
 Vysor Pro ($2.50/month) unlocks full HD mirroring, drag-and-drop file transfer, and wireless mode.
-In our testing, Vysor’s USB latency was about 45ms, roughly 10ms slower than scrcpy.
+Because Vysor layers its own interface on top of the same ADB connection scrcpy uses, its USB latency runs slightly higher than scrcpy’s bare-bones stream.

 #How to Set Up Vysor